KosuriSindhuja/Infosys_FitPulse_HealthAnamolydetection/README.md

 ## Outputs
 - Clustering results, daily metrics, feature tables, and forecast visualizations.
 - Data dictionary and preprocessing summary for reference.

-## License
-This project is proprietary and confidential to Infosys.

-## Contact
-For questions, contact the repository owner or project team.